scrufulufugus/scruffshud/README.md

 scruffshud
 =======

-A Team Fortress 2 hud.
+ A <a href="http://teamfortress.com/">Team Fortress 2</a> hud.

 About
 --------

-I made this hud because there wasn't really a hud out there that fit me perfectly.
+ A mashup of all my favorite huds

 To-Do List
 --------

  * Update hud to custom standard
  * Finish hud README

 Screenshots
 --------

+ Coming soon...

 Features
 --------